-Dr. Laura Lawson serves as Interim Executive Dean of Agriculture and Natural Resources at Rutgers University, leading both the School of Environmental and Biological Sciences (SEBS) and the New Jersey Agricultural Experiment Station, effective July 1, 2020.
+Dr. Laura Lawson serves as Executive Dean of Agriculture and Natural Resources at Rutgers University, leading both the School of Environmental and Biological Sciences (SEBS) and the New Jersey Agricultural Experiment Station, effective July 1, 2020.

 A professor of landscape architecture, Lawson was appointed in July 2018 as the Dean of Academic Programs at SEBS, responsible for all undergraduate and graduate programs, budget, and general administration.
 She made significant contributions in the areas of development of campus living labs, improving the student experience, and enhancing out-of-state and international undergraduate recruitment.

 Lawson came to Rutgers in 2010 to serve as professor and chair of the Department of Landscape Architecture.
 She worked closely with faculty and staff to revitalize the department, which received a glowing accreditation review for its undergraduate landscape architecture program as well as the successful initial accreditation of the then new Masters of Landscape Architecture.
 Student enrollments grew due to an infusion of new direction, revised curriculum, and increased course offerings.

 In 2015, Lawson was appointed Dean of Agriculture and Urban Programs, charged with supporting academic and outreach efforts that bridge urban and suburban communities with agriculture so as to enhance the economy, landscape, and culture of New Jersey.
 Other high level posts within SEBS include that of Faculty Director of Rutgers Gardens and lead researcher for Greek emergency food aid system study as part of the interdisciplinary leadership team for the Recharging the Youth in Agriculture initiative led by SEBS, in partnership with the Agricultural University of Athens and American Farm School in Greece.